Sandipan103/Note_Bazar/README.md

-# Note_Hub
+# Note_Bazar

-**Note_Hub** is a platform where students can buy and sell educational notes.
+**Note_Bazar** is a platform where students can buy and sell educational notes.
 It includes features like a rating and feedback system for notes, email authentication, and secure payment processing.

 ## Features